shredinjohn/CRM_Blockchain/README.md

 Now imagine a future where every crowdfunding platform operates on blockchain principles.
 The possibilities are endless – a world where anyone can turn their vision into reality, regardless of their background or connections.
 A world where the next generation of game-changing products and services emerge from the grassroots level, thanks to the collective efforts of passionate individuals from all corners of the globe.

+## Teammates Roles
+### Front End 🎨 ( ReactJs)

+### 1. Vignesh M (Front End Developer)

+As a front end developer, Vignesh's primary responsibility is to create a user-friendly and visually appealing interface for the crowdfunding platform.
+They will be working with React.js, a popular JavaScript library for building user interfaces, and Tailwind CSS, a utility-first CSS framework that allows developers to write cleaner and more modular code.

+Vignesh's role involves designing and implementing the layout, colors, typography, and visual elements of the platform.
+They will also ensure that the interface is responsive, accessible, and works seamlessly across different devices and browsers.
+To achieve this, Vignesh will work closely with the backend developers to integrate the front end with the backend functionality, ensuring a smooth user experience.

+Some of the key tasks that Vignesh will perform include:

+* Designing wireframes and mockups of the platform's UI
+* Writing clean and efficient React.js code
+* Creating reusable components and modules
+* Integrating third-party libraries and APIs
+* Optimizing the front end for performance and accessibility
+* Collaborating with the backend developers to ensure seamless integration

+#### 2. Sriram G (Back End Developer)

+As a back end developer, Sriram's main focus is on building the server-side logic, database integration, and API connectivity for the crowdfunding platform.
+They will be working with several cutting-edge technologies, including Thirdweb, Solidity, and Node.js.

+Sriram's role involves creating a robust and scalable backend architecture that can handle a large number of users, transactions, and data.
+They will design and implement the database schema, develop API endpoints, and integrate the front end with the backend.
+Sriram will also ensure that the platform is secure, reliable, and performs efficiently under heavy loads.

+Some of the key tasks that Sriram will perform include:

+* Setting up the development environment and toolchain
+* Defining the database schema and relationships
+* Writing Solidity smart contracts for the crowdfunding logic
+* Building API endpoints for funding, donations, and other features
+* Integrating the front end with the backend using RESTful APIs
+* Testing and debugging the backend code
+* Ensuring security and scalability of the platform